 (where I is the identity matrix).

-Since v is non-zero, this means that the matrix λ I − A is singular (non-invertible), which in turn means that its determinant is 0.
+Since v is non-zero, the matrix λ I − A is singular (non-invertible), which means that its determinant is 0.
 Thus the roots of the function det(λ I − A) are the eigenvalues of A, and it is clear that this determinant is a polynomial in λ.1

 In matrix form polynomial in λ looks like this: